 How to Build a Hemp House

 Similar to most new industries, hemp building still isn’t a standard thing.
-Maybe one day you will be able to walk into some DIY store, pick up a few hemp construction mixtures and build your own home.
+Maybe one day you will be able to walk into some DIY store, pick up a few hemp construction mixtures, and build your own home.
 But until then, you will have to rely on professionals to get the job done.
 You’ll probably need to shell out money for an architect, which can cost anywhere around 10%-15% of the total construction costs.

-Another thing to consider when building a hemp site is location.
+Another thing to consider when building a hemp house is location.
 This will depend greatly on local laws, regulations, prices and availability.
 Consider your site carefully.
 In some European countries such as Spain and Italy, entire villages and small towns have been abandoned, partly due to the difficulty of hooking them up to the grid.
 So make sure you can hook up to necessities, such as electricity and water.

 Where to Obtain HempCrete?

 That is a tough one to answer.
 If you decide to work with a company that specializes in hemp construction, then they should have all the materials you’ll need.
 If not, simply look for suppliers of herd hemp.
 They will tend to sell them by the pallet or truckload.
 Unprocessed hemp hurds works out at around $1100 in the US.

 Hemp houses are an amazing idea and will definitely turn our society into a greener and healthier one.
 While building a hemp house still might be a bit of a hassle, the construction industry is definitely headed in the right direction.

 What are your thoughts on the topic?
 Share them with us on our Facebook page.